yeroca/qmk_concurrent_macros/docs/concurrent_macros.md

 ## Concurrency is the devil's play toy

 One thing to be mindful of is that if you activate modifier keys, such as Shift, Ctrl, Alt, AltGr, and GUI, those modifiers will affect other currently running macros as well as anything you may be typing at the moment (even on a different keyboard).
-So it is a very good practice to completely avoid using modifier keys in macros, unless you are not running the macro concurrently with any other keyboard usage (e.g. you are using a single macro in a repeat mode, and not touching any other keys).
+So it is a very good practice to completely avoid using modifier keys in macros, unless you are running only the one macro and not providing any other keyboard input while it runs, for example you are using a single macro in a repeat mode, and not touching any other keys.

 ## Configuration